Get E-Book

 socket.end('ready\n');

-Backlog tuning also interacts with load balancers, but only as a mention here.
+Backlog tuning also interacts with load balancers, but this chapter only needs the socket side.
 A load balancer may retry another backend when one refuses or delays a connection.
 It may also hold its own connection pool and hide client spikes from Node.
-Those policies belong later.
-The raw socket boundary still matters because every backend process has its own listener queues and descriptor limits.
+The raw socket handoff still affects behavior because every backend process has its own listener queues and descriptor limits.

 Buffer Sizes

 Socket buffers hold bytes below JavaScript.
 Chapter 9.3 introduced send buffers and receive buffers for TCP flow control.
-Here, the option names matter.
+Here, focus on the option names and what they change.

 SO_SNDBUF is the socket send buffer size option.
 SO_RCVBUF is the socket receive buffer size option.
 They set or request maximum buffer sizes for the OS socket.
 The OS may round, double for bookkeeping, cap, or autotune the actual value depending on platform.